-bumkhwakhwa: known in English as the Black Monkey-Orange tree, (Strychnos madagascariensis).
+&lt;sup>bumkhwakhwa: known in English as the Black Monkey-Orange tree, (Strychnos madagascariensis).
 A small shruby tree of about 6m, found in bushveld and warm dry rocky areas.
-The fruit is not readily edible, but is pulped and dried.
-This powder is then mixed with honey and often bartered; in its dry form it can be stored for up to five years (Pooley, Trees of Natal, Zululand and Transkei, p.418).
-Moll mentions that the wood of a related species, Cape teak descending the umkhwakhwa, the king wanted to cross the luPhongolo, the Zulu's blocked the way.
+The fruit is not readily edible, but is pulped and descending the umkhwakhwa, the king wanted to cross the luPhongolo, the Zulu's blocked the way.
 That is where the king returned, and went toward Shiselweni.
-Here at Shiselweni he sent emabutfo, the Hubhuluxiv, those of a white cow, which they wore here.
+Here at Shiselweni he sent emabutfo, the Hubhulustv, those of a white cow, which they wore here.
 The king then expelled this Sonyezane, this Dambuza, this Sigobolo, this Magalela Maphalala.